raimonizard/microbit-fibonacci/README.md

-> Open this page at [https://raimonizard.github.io/microbit-fibonacci/](https://raimonizard.github.io/microbit-fibonacci/)
+> Open this page at [https://raimonizard.github.io/microbit-fibonacci/](https://raimonizard.github.io/microbit-fibonacci/) :blush:

 ## Use as Extension